vuejs/rfcs/active-rfcs/0000-advanced-reactivity-api.md

 # Drawbacks

-- To pass state around while keeping them "trackable" and "reactive", values must be passed around in the form of ref containers.
+- To pass state around while keeping them "trackable" and "reactive", values must be passed around in wrapper objects (pointers).
 This is a new concept and can be a bit more difficult to learn than the base API.
 However, these APIs are intended for advanced use cases so the learning cost should be acceptable.

 # Alternatives